footios/burger/README.md

 1. The backdrop doesn't show up again and again as the sideDrawer
 2. The sideDrawer is not removed when backdrop is clicked.

+### git commit -m 'fix sideDrawer'

+After we saw Max, we are now going to try again.
+I remembered the steps, but it didn't work, so I had to copy everything from Layout and SideDrawer